For more information about Master's Programme in Computer Science at University of Helsinki, please visit the webpage using the button above.

 The quality teaching within the computer science programme at the University of Helsinki has been highlighted repeatedly in national and international teaching assessments.
 The student-centred, in-depth learning gives you a solid basis for life-long learning.
 Studying at the leading research unit for computer science in Finland offers you constant interaction with current research and insight into the development patterns in the field.

 The University of Helsinki will introduce annual tuition fees to foreign-language Master's programmes starting on August 1, 2017 or later.
-The fee ranges from 13 000-18 000 euros.
+The fee is 15 000 EUR.
 Citizens of non-EU/EEA countries, who do not have a permanent residence status in the area, are liable to these fees.
+You can check this FAQ at the Studyinfo website whether or not you are required to pay tuition fees.

 In future, we will increasingly be using intelligent tools, consisting of networked hardware, software, services, and data.
 They will work based on intelligent, learning algorithms, data streams carried by communication protocols, and global infrastructures.